On the Singular Scheme of Split Foliations: Introduction

 \section{Introduction}

 The goal of this paper is to characterize holomorphic distributions on projective spaces either whose tangent sheaf splits as a sum of line bundles, or which are globally defined as an intersection of generically transversal distributions of codimension one.
-The last case is equivalent to the splitting of a sum of line bundles of a certain bundle canonically defined from the foliation, which we call \emph{Pfaff bundle}.
+The last case is equivalent to the splitting as a sum of line bundles of a certain reflexive sheaf canonically defined from the foliation, which we call \emph{Pfaff sheaf}.

 Concerning split tangent sheaves, we start by recalling J. P. Jouanolou's celebrated 1979 paper \cite{J}.
 It is doubtless a landmark in the study of holomorphic foliations in projective spaces.
 By means of algebro-geometric tools, he described, for instance, the irreducible components of the space of one-codimensional foliations of degree $0$ and $1$.
-New components were found later on by Omegar \cite{Okonek} and D. Cerveau and A. Lins Neto \cite{Cerveau-Lins-Neto}.
+New components were found later on by Omegar \cite{Omegar} and D. Cerveau and A. Lins Neto \cite{Cerveau-Lins-Neto}.

 In such a study, it turned out to be helpful deciding when the tangent sheaf of the foliation splits as a sum of line bundles.
 In fact, F. Cukierman and J. V. Pereira proved in \cite{Cukierman-Pereira} that the splitting conditon, along with some properties for the singular locus, provide stability under deformations and make it possible to characterize certain components of the space of foliations.